Can I get a home loan while on parental leave?

 There are certain steps you can take to improve your eligibility for a home loan while on parental leave.
 This includes:

-• Grow your savings, borrow less: Building up a sizable deposit (at least 20%) will allow you to borrow less and help strengthen your application.
+• Grow your savings, borrow less: Building up a sizeable deposit (at least 20%) will allow you to borrow less and help strengthen your application.

 • Borrow with another person: Having a co-applicant who has a steady source of income will help reassure the lender that together, you both will have enough to make your home loan repayments.